• Skip to primary navigation

 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Step 2: In a smaller mixing bowl, add the eggs, vanilla extract, butter, and almond milk.
-Whisk to blend them together.
+Whisk to blend them.

-Step 3: Pour the wet ingredients into the dry ingredients and mix them together with a spoon until they are just barely mixed.
-I do not recommend using a standing mixer or electric hand mixer because if you overmix your cake, it will turn out dense.
+Step 3: Pour the wet ingredients into the dry ingredients and mix them with a spoon until they are barely mixed.
+I do not recommend using a standing or electric hand mixer because it will turn out dense if you overmix your cake.

 Step 4: Let the batter sit for 10 minutes.
-This is optional but it gives you a softer texture when using gluten free flour.
+This is optional but gives you a softer texture when using gluten-free flour.
 You will note this gluten free chocolate cake batter is really fluffy!

-HINT: Every gluten free flour blend behaves a little differently depending on the starch content.
-You may need to add more milk to the cake batter if your batter is thicker in texture and consistency than what is pictured above.
+🔑 Sandi says: Every gluten free flour blend behaves a little differently depending on the starch content.
+You may need to add more milk to the cake batter if your batter is thicker in texture and consistency than pictured above.

 Step 5: Spray or grease your bundt cake pan.
-This is important so the cake comes out of the cake mold easily without sticking.
-Some bundt cake pans are pretty intricate and cake batter can get into the nooks and crannies, getting stuck after baking.
+This is important so the cake comes out of the mold easily without sticking.
+Some bundt cake pans are pretty intricate, and cake batter can get into the nooks and crannies, getting stuck after baking.

 Step 6: Bake the bundt cake for 45-50 minutes.
-Baking time will vary depending on the size of the bundt pan you use to bake your gluten free cake in.
+Baking time will vary depending on the bundt pan size you use to bake your gluten-free cake.
 You can also use a loaf pan or cake pan.

-To test to see if your cake is done baking, insert a toothpick into the center of the cake.
+To test if your cake is finished baking, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs on the toothpick, the cake needs to bake longer.
+The cake needs to be baked longer if you see batter or crumbs on the toothpick.

 Step 7: Remove the bundt cake from the oven.
 Allow it to cool for 10 minutes in the bundt pan, then gently tip the cake mold over so the cake goes onto a wire rack for cooling.
 Allow the cake to cool completely before pouring on the chocolate ganache or frosting.

-Step 8: To make the chocolate ganache, add the heavy cream and melting wafers to a microwave-safe dish.
+Step 8: Add the heavy cream and melting wafers to a microwave-safe dish to make the chocolate ganache.
 Heat for 35 seconds and stir the mixture.
 Microwave another 10-15 seconds if needed.
 Pour it over the cake while it is warm.

 This gluten free chocolate bundt cake is absolutely amazing.
 It is so moist and full of rich chocolate flavor!
-This is a fancy cake that is perfect for entertaining or a quiet dessert at home!
+This fancy cake gluten free chocolate bundt cake is perfect for entertaining or a quiet dessert at home!

 Sour Cream Frosting: